alexk99/the_router/conf_options2.md

 	or
 	sysctl get npf_conn_limit_filter_mode

-Where:
- - mode
+Where mode is:

 	0 - turn filtering off, i.e. limit all connections;
 	1 - turn filtering on and filter the conections with source ip addresses that match prefixes in the connection limit list;
 	2 - turn filtering on and filter the conections with adestination ip addresses that match prefixes in the connection limit list;

 ### npf_conn_limit_default_max_conn